JagsJulia/Jags.jl/README.md

 ## Some details

 Using the Bones example as a testcase, on my machine running 4 (parallel) commands each simulating 1 chain takes about 9 seconds.
 A single command simulating 4 chains takes about 25 seconds.
+Of course this is dependent on the number of available cores.

 ## To do